elitenoire/CodeCampLog/index.md

     * Between the request and the response action, a middleware function can be added using the ```app.use()``` method and executed for each app response.
         * can use ```express.static()``` method to serve static files from the root directory
 * Practised touch typing - **v** & **m** , **c** & **,** , **x** & **.**, **z** & **/**

+### Tuesday, 18th July 2017
+* Refactored todo app to store all todos on the server
+    * the app loads from the server while serving necessary files to the client for rendering
+    * todo app handles submission/send data on client-side using jQuery post method to the server
+    * CRUD functions are handled on the server while state management still remains on the client-side
+* On the server-side, used the _body-parser_ npm package to retrieve data sent from the client
+* Content is still saved on the todo app if browser is refreshed
+* **TODO** - Make content still accessible if the server is refreshed also either use a json file or a database (prefarably mondoDB).